Thibs/cloudflare_update_proxied_status_dns/README.md

 ## configuration

-Edit the script to add your token / concerned domain/dns record having proxied status to change
+Edit the script to add your token / concerned domain / dns record having *proxied status* to be modified

 e.g. :